dmlary/godot-occlusion-cutout-demo/README.md

 * Move the StaticBody3D for the stairs into a separate layer that is not masked by the `FadeArea3D`

-I went with the second option in this project.  `FadeArea3D`s default to a collision mask of 1 (Default layer).
-My stairs, I put in a separate collision layer (Player, and Enemy), so they're not detected by the `FadeArea3D`, but the player is still able to traverse them.
+I went with the second option in this project.
+The `FadeArea3D`s default to a collision mask of 1 (Default layer).
+The stairs, which use the same material as the floors, are in a separate collision layer (Player, and Enemy), so they're not detected by the `FadeArea3D`, but the player is still able to traverse them.